NIL Education Platform NILENT Offers Teladoc Health Mental Health Well-Being And Crisis Management Services To Athletes

 Enhancing the resources for mental health well-being and much needed crisis management services for the increasingly stressed college and high school athletes

-Teledoc Health (NASDAQ:TDOC) Mental health well-being is the most important yet overlooked component of successful athletic training.
-Teladoc Health will provide meaningful resources to ensure positive mental health well-being.”
+Mental health well-being is the most important yet overlooked component of successful athletic training.
+Teladoc Health will provide meaningful resources to ensure positive mental health well-being”

 - Steven Simmons